 Personally, I have loved being able to learn about this ethnic group and their contributions to the collective Moroccan identity.
 Both my host families were Amazighi-Moroccans (though at this point I’m sure the average Moroccan is probably somewhat Amazighi from the blending of tribes and families over centuries).
 They were my first introduction to the traditions and customs that make their Moroccan identities so unique to their history and explain how different they are from their cousins in the rest of the Arab world.
 In that sense, as a bi-cultural Latina raised in NYC, I feel a very compelling sense of comradery towards this fellow mestizo culture.
 Its easy for me to find the parallels in our identities in spite of our different histories, geographies, realities- you name it.
 Because what my own experience as a first generation American with proud ethnic roots to the Caribbean and South America, seeing the beauty, magic, and perseverance of this ancient culture that has accepted any newcomer and new identity that chooses to mix in with their own; it proves to me one thing.
 We are all better together and embracing a new custom or language or traditions only enhances a culture, it does not destroy it.

 If you enjoyed dipping your toes, into this incredibly rich culture that makes up a huge part of Morocco and North Africa, please let us know in the comments below if you’d like us to feature more posts on the Amazigh or if you are Amazigh let us know what you wish more people knew about your amazing culture!
-Click for information on our incredible Morocco beauty tours running from April through May 2019 and consider joining us to learn more about this inspiring culture firsthand.
+For more information on our incredible tours, click here: Morocco beauty tours running from April through May 2019 and consider joining us to learn more about this inspiring culture firsthand.

 Peace,love, and couscous,